Encryptoid/Lem-Config/README.md

 See `src/vi-mode.lisp` for more.

-## Paredit
+## Paredit/Yndefining Keys
-When enabling paredit, it can interfere with vim keys (eg. [, {, etcl).
-For now the solution to undefine the paredit key like so (you can also re-enable in insert-mode):
+When enabling paredit, it can interfere with vim keys (eg. [, {, etc.) For now the solution to undefine the paredit key like so (you can also re-enable in insert-mode):
 ```common-lisp
 (undefine-key *paredit-mode-keymap* "[")
 (define-key lem-vi-mode:*insert-keymap* "[" 'paredit-insert-bracket)